I thought I had three more John Kerry soundbites to go when I told you there were only two.

 Thank you.

-How long should they realize how bad that made them look and then claim that it was a Rovian scheme to unfairly embarrass them?
+With respect to this, the Dems cheering that they blocked Social Security reform, how long till they realize how bad that made them look and then claimed that it was a Rovian scheme to unfairly embarrass them.

 Never.